Splice the mainbrace: History

 The order "Splice the Mainbrace" was still popular with some of the U.S. Navy's submarine fleet during WWII.
 On USS Barb, a skipper on combat patrols in WWII, during the boat's 8th and 9th missions in 1944, did in fact announce on the 1MC, "Splice the mainbrace," after each successful attack and sinking of a Japanese ship.
-On Barb 's 8th combat patrol, the skipper promised the sinking of 5 ships; Barb delivered.
+On Barb's 8th combat patrol, the skipper promised the sinking of 5 ships; Barb delivered.
 After each sinking the skipper had a special cake made and each sailor was granted a shot of rotgut whiskey.
 On the 9th patrol, the skipper was able to sneak 24 cases of beer aboard which were distributed after each of Barbs successful attacks.

 Permission to issue the order to splice the mainbrace is heavily restricted; the Royal Navy allows only the King, a member of the Royal Family, or the Admiralty Board to do so; the Royal Canadian Navy permits the King, the Governor General of Canada, or the Chief of the Defence Staff to issue it.
 When the Mediterranean fleet received the order from the Prince of Wales (the future Edward VIII) in 1932 it was the first time it had happened since 1918; it was accompanied by the order to "Mend and make clothes", another archaic signal which grants the crew a half-day holiday.
 Ships in most of the victorious fleets received the order at the end of the Second World War; one ship received the order while still under attack.
 King George VI issued the order in 1949 to the crew of HMS Amethyst after the Yangtse Incident.
 It was ordered on the day of Queen Elizabeth's coronation in 1953, on 29 July 1981 for the wedding of Prince Charles and Lady Diana Spencer and of Prince William's birth on 21 June 1982, when "Splice the Mainbrace" was celebrated in the Fleet just one week after the end of the Falklands War.
-Nowadays, when rum is no longer issued daily, the order is somewhat more freely given: the Queen issued it after her Golden Jubilee celebrations in 2002, after the Trafalgar 200 Fleet Review in 2005, and after her Diamond Jubilee celebrations in 2012.
+Nowadays, when rum is no longer issued daily, the order is somewhat more freely given: the Queen issued it after her Silver Jubilee celebrations in 1977 and Golden Jubilee in 2002, after the Trafalgar 200 Fleet Review in 2005, after her Diamond Jubilee celebrations in 2012 and to celebrate the birth of Prince Louis.